-The TCxWave-x3x/x4x/x5x (6140-x3x/x4x/x5x) from Toshiba Global Commerce Solutions (TGCS) has a touch screen using a PCAP multi-touch technology that may be used either as a tablet like interface (HID digitizer) with operating systems (OS) such as Windows 7, 8.1 and 10, or be used as a single-touch input for legacy type applications.
-In its default multi-touch mode, up to five (10 on the x4x and x5x models) distinct and independent touches may be detected.
+The TCx Display (6149-5Cx/5Sx) from Toshiba Global Commerce Solutions (TGCS) has a touch screen using a PCAP multi-touch technology that may be used either as a tablet like interface (HID digitizer) with operating systems (OS) such as Windows 7, 8.1 and 10, or be used as a single-touch input for legacy type applications (for POSReady 2009, the OEM driver is required).
+In its default multi-touch mode, up to five (10 for 5Sx models) distinct and independent touches may be detected.
 When used with Windows 7, 8.1 or 10, a broad range of gestures may be employed.
-For classical single touch applications, the unit may be configured for use directly without the need of an OEM driver, but for optimum performance and flexibility, an OEM driver is provided to emulate a classical HID pointer/mouse.
+For classical single touch applications, the unit may be configured for use directly without the need of an OEM driver, but for enhanced performance and flexibility, an OEM driver is provided to emulate a classical HID pointer/mouse.
 The following table summarizes the relevant touch characteristics.